coreinfrastructure/best-practices-badge/background.md

 who have lengthy experience with the software.
 Most Linux kernel developers are paid to develop it, and most contributions are from people paid to develop it;
-both percentages have increased over time.
+both of these percentages have increased over time.

 Currently Linux kernel releases occur every 2-3 months.
 This makes it easy to refuse adding a new feature before it